Artboard 16Google Sheets iconSwift icon

 // ['Max']

-regex.exec('Max MΓΌller');
+regex.exec('Max Müller');

 // null

-This example matches Max whenever it is followed by a space and Mustermann otherwise it's not matching and returns null.
-The interesting part for me is that it only matches Max and not the pattern defined in the lookahead ((?= Mustermann)).
 This exclusion can seem weird after working with regular expressions but when you think of it, that's the difference of lookaheads and groups.
 Using lookaheads, you can test strings against patterns without including them in the resulting match.

 The "Max Mustermann" example is not very useful, though, let's dive into positive and negative lookaheads with a real-world use case.

-Positive regex lookahead in JavaScript
+Positive regular expression lookaheads in JavaScript

 Let's assume you have a long string of Markdown that includes a list of people and their food preferences.
 How would you figure out which people are vegan when everything's just a long string?